apache/inlong/tubemq-client-twins/tubemq-client-python/README.md

 ##### Producer example
 ##### Consumer example

-wing example creates a TubeMQ consumer with a master IP address, a group name, and a subscribed topic list.
+The following example creates a TubeMQ consumer with a master IP address, a group name, and a subscribed topic list.
 The consumer receives incoming messages, prints the length of messages that arrive, and acknowledges each message to the TubeMQ broker.
 ```
 import time
 import tubemq